-During 2012, enrollment in Medicare averaged about 50 million people who received $466 billion in benefits.
-In fiscal year 2012, total Medcaid spending was $451 billion of which federal spending for Medicaid was $251 billion ($223 billion covered benefits for enrollees).
-States funded the additional $200 billion.
-The Congressional Budget Office estimates that about 72 million people will be enrolled in Medicaid or the Children’s Health Insurance Program (CHIP) in 2015.
+During 2015, enrollment in Medicare averaged about 55.3 million people who received $615.6 billion in benefits.
+In fiscal year 2015, total Medcaid spending was $552.3 billion, of which federal spending for Medicaid was $348 billion ($301 billion covered benefits for enrollees).
+States funded the additional $220 billion.
+Approximately 68.5 million people were enrolled in Medicaid or the Children’s Health Insurance Program (CHIP) in 2015.

 For more information about Medicare and Medicaid, visit the Centers for Medicare and Medicaid Services online.

 SSI is a Federal program that provides income people 65 or older as well as to blind or disabled adults and children.
 The 2016 benefit amount for individuals on SSI was $733, and for couples it was $1,000.